dotnet/csharplang/proposals/param-nullchecking.md

 }
 ```

-Will be translated into code equivalent to:
+Will be translated into code similar to the following:

 ``` csharp
 void M(string name) {